RamblingCookieMonster/PSDepend/README.md

 **WARNING**:

-* Opening this up quite early.
+* Opening this up quite early to get feedback and direction.
 There will be breaking changes without notice until we hit version 0.1.0
 * Minimal to no testing.
 This is in my backlog, but PRs would be welcome!
+* This borrows quite heavily from PSDeploy.
+There may be leftover components that haven't been adapted, or have been improperly adapted
 * Would love ideas, feedback, pull requests, etc., but if you rely on this, consider pinning a specific version to avoid hitting breaking changes.

 ## Defining Dependencies